The theme of dual-sides in Occultism and popular fiction.

 “The Bible, from Genesis to Revelations, is but a series of historical records of the great struggle between white and black Magic, between the Adepts of the right path, the Prophets, and those of the Left, the Levites, the clergy of the brutal masses (…) That there were two schools of Magic, and the orthodox Levites did not belong to the holy one, is shown in the words pronounced by the dying Jacob.”
 (Helena P. Blavatsky, The Secret Doctrine, Vol. 2, pg.
 211)

-K.H. and M. explains in their letters with Sinnett and Hume, that their adversaries are various, e.g., embodied, and disembodied.
-Even mentioning, those “unborn.”
-So, the issue is more complex than Christian lore, since it is from other cultures and spiritual lineage.
+K.H. and M. explains in their letters with Sinnett and Hume, that their adversaries are various: embodied, disembodied, and “unborn.”

 Dugpas and the Druk-pa Lineage